rustycom/rustycom/README.md

 ### 💼 Professional Experience

-#### **Senior Blockchain Engineer – SecFinance ** (April 2023 - Present)
+#### Senior Blockchain Engineer – SecFinance  (April 2023 - Present)
-- ●  Architected  and maintained Solidity smart contracts for DeFi modules, including vaults, bridges, and perpetuals, on EVM-compatible chains.
-- ●  Built a Go-based cross-chain relayer integrating Ethereum and Substrate; utilized event indexing, finality confirmation logic, and consensus-based forwarding.
-- ●  Engineered  Rust-based  cross-chain  relayer  services  using  Actix  +  Tokio,  implementing  async concurrency models, bounded queues, and retries with exponential backoff for reliable message passing between Ethereum and Cosmos chains.
-- ●  Built CosmWasm contracts in Rust for vaults and governance modules, leveraging multi-contract entry points  and optimizing storage access patterns with
-- ●  Developed  and maintained a Gas Tank system (Go backend + Solidity hooks) supporting sponsored transactions via ERC-2771-style meta txns.
-- ●  Designed EIP-712 based signature schemes for off-chain trade submission, integrated with Go servers for batch verification and settlement.
-- ●  Developed  Rust-based  indexers  with  async  gRPC  +  JSON-RPC  clients,  implementing Merkle proof verification and efficient state sync pipelines for validator and oracle data.
-- ●  Built  Go  orchestrators  to  manage dynamic microservices (indexers, validators, simulators) based on contract state triggers.
-- ●  Designed and deployed order book matching logic across Solidity and Go, with hybrid execution for speed and on-chain settlement.
-- ●  Integrated Chainlink/Pyth oracle feeds for pricing data with fallback mechanisms and time-weighted price validation.
-- ●  Researched and mitigated MEV risks across trade settlement and liquidation flows via delayed reveal and transaction simulation.
-- ●  Conducted  internal  audits  for  Solidity  contracts,  preventing  reentrancy,  overflow/underflow,  and signature forgery vulnerabilities.
-- ●  Contributed to NFT-based tools, including lending platforms and fractional ownership protocols with Solidity + Go architecture.
-- ●  Employed  libp2p  and  custom  Go  messaging  layers  to  synchronize  validator updates and enhance relayer security.
+- As a Blockchain Developer with extensive experience in both Solidity and Go, I have a proven track record of architecting, building, and maintaining secure, scalable, and high-performance decentralized systems.
+I have developed DeFi modules including vaults, bridges, and perpetuals, and built robust cross-chain relayers using Go and Rust to enable reliable message passing between chains like Ethereum, Cosmos, and Substrate.
+My expertise extends to designing gas-tank systems for sponsored transactions, implementing off-chain EIP-712 signature schemes for efficient trade settlement, and creating hybrid order book engines with on-chain settlement.
+I'm skilled in building Rust-based indexers with Merkle proof verification and designing Go-based orchestrators to manage microservices.
+Additionally, I've conducted internal security audits to mitigate common smart contract vulnerabilities and have integrated various oracle feeds while researching and mitigating MEV risks.
+My work also includes contributions to NFT-based lending platforms and fractional ownership protocols, demonstrating my versatility in the Web3 ecosystem.

-#### **Blockchain Engineer – MovoCash ** (December 2020 - February 2023)
+#### Blockchain Engineer – MovoCash  (December 2020 - February 2023)
-- ●  Developed  Solidity  contracts  for  modular  DeFi  systems:  vaults,  AMMs,  NFT  marketplaces,  and governance modules.
-- ●  Implemented custom Substrate pallets in Rust for staking and reward distribution, leveraging FRAME macros and offchain workers for validator set updates.
-- ●  Integrated Solidity contracts with Go-based backends and indexers, enabling real-time event syncing and stateful analytics.
-- ●  Designed Rust-based event processors with and streaming RPC, reducing block sync latency across Cosmos ↔ Ethereum bridge adapters by ~25%.
-- ●  Built a Go REST API layer for trading frontends to consume indexed on-chain data and relay batched transactions to the contracts.
-- ●  Engineered cross-chain asset tracking flows, integrating Cosmos SDK-based chains with Solidity smart contracts via Go adapters.
-- ●  Designed and deployed position vaults with liquidation logic and margin-based collateral management in Solidity.
-- ●  Created internal tools for log decoding, event parsing, and alerting systems using Go for contract observability.
-- ●  Wrote extensive tests using Hardhat and Foundry, simulating edge conditions and flashloan-based exploits.
-- ●  Collaborated with DevOps and frontend teams to maintain smooth deployment, observability, and rollouts.
+- As a blockchain developer, I've leveraged my expertise in Solidity, Rust, and Go to build and maintain robust decentralized systems.
+My experience includes developing modular DeFi systems for vaults, AMMs, and NFT marketplaces, as well as implementing custom Substrate pallets for staking and reward distribution.
+I'm skilled in creating seamless integrations between Solidity contracts and Go-based backends, designing high-performance Rust-based event processors, and engineering cross-chain asset tracking flows between Cosmos and Ethereum.
+Additionally, I've built internal tools for contract observability and have a strong focus on security, writing extensive tests to simulate flashloan attacks and other exploits.
+My collaborative skills enable me to work effectively with cross-functional teams to ensure smooth deployments and rollouts.

 ---